 They typically grow to about 5 inches long.
 This is a particularly aggressive variety of African cichlid, so take precautions when placing it in a tank with other fish.

-A popular Mbuna cichlid, the Zebra Mbuna is not to be confused with the Convict, which is sometimes called the Zebra.
+Zebra Cichlids are also known as the Zebra Mbuna.
+Zebra Cichlids are not to be confused with the Convict, which are also sometimes called the Zebra Cichlid but is very distinct.

-The Convict, however, is from Central America rather than Africa.
+The Convict Cichlid is from Central America rather than Africa.
 As one would imagine, this fish has distinct black and white stripes on its body.

 Electric Blue Hap